Director's Vision 2014

 This is an exciting time for NSW and the Powerhouse Museum.

 Our road map

 1 Strategic and Master Plans

-A three-year strategic plan will lay the ground for a renewed Powerhouse Museum.
-The Strategic Plan will be high-level and visionary, articulating vision, strategies and success.
-A Master Plan will be developed to articulate the future use of the Museum’s buildings and spaces.
+A Master Plan will be completed by late 2014 to articulate the future use of the Museum's buildings and spaces.

 2 Building engagement and profile